 There are many ways to embrace vegan living.
 Yet one thing all vegans have in common is a plant-based diet avoiding all animal foods such as meat (including seafood), dairy, eggs and honey, as well as products like leather and anything tested on animals.

 Vegetarians are similar to Vegans in that they do not eat meat.
 They also share many of the same ethical beliefs as vegans.
 Vegetarians may or may not include eggs, dairy and honey in their diets.
 A Pescetarian is someone who abstains from all animal flesh except fish.

 Plant Based refers to diet rather than lifestyle.
-A plant based diet is very similar to a vegan diet in that it contains no animal products, but the person may not actively embrace a vegan lifestyle or hold the same ethical beliefs as a Vegan.
+A plant based diet is very similar to a vegan diet in that it contains no animal products, but the person may or may not actively embrace a vegan lifestyle or hold the same ethical beliefs as a Vegan.
 A person who is plant based may be more relaxed around reading ingredients on food packages or consuming honey for example.

 Protecting The Planet

 Ayres, Ed; “Will We Still Eat Meat?
 Maybe Not, If We Wake Up to What the Mass Production of Animal Flesh is Doing to Our Health, and the Planet’s” Time Magazine , November 8, 1999.

 Borgsrum, Georg, cited in Lappe, Francis Moore, Diet for a Small Planet, Ballentine Books, 1975 Edition, p.
 22

 Robbins, John.
 Diet for a New America, StillPoint Publishing, 1987, p.
 352